 When it comes to four-wheel drive and all-wheel drive vehicles, people tend to use them interchangeably.
 What many people may not realize, though, is that there are actually some key differences between the two types of drivetrain.
-In today’s blog here at TopLift Pros, we are going to take a look at what the main differences are, and when you might want one type of drivetrain over the other.
+When it comes to discussing the topic of Jeep AWD versus 4WD, you’ll need to take a look at the main differences and when you might want one type of drivetrain over the other.

 People love Jeeps because of their four-wheel drive capabilities and your ability to take off the doors and roof whenever you’d like.
 For great Jeep door storage carts to keep your doors in mint condition, shop our selection here at TopLift Pros today.